Plan Your Visit

 The Farm is always free and open to walk and explore, but on Sunday afternoons spring through fall you can enjoy fresh local foods, buy fresh produce, shop for artisan goods, and see farm-to-table cooking and food prep demonstrations in our new outdoor kitchen.
 In addition, we have Awbury staff and partner organizations on site to answer your questions, plus fun, family-friendly activities, wellness events, workshops, and demonstrations.

-Features and Tenants of The Farm at Awbury
+Features, Tenants, and Partners – The Farm at Awbury